mgrundy/billboard_yt_playlist_creator/README.md

 each line in the list, it searches YouTube for a video of each song and adds the first result to a playlist with the title you specified.

 This program is built from [Adam Goforth's Billboard Top N Playlist creator](https://github.com/aag/billboard_yt_playlist_creator).
-Finding his work allowed me to get this working within an house.
+Finding his work allowed me to get this working within an hour.
 GPL FTW!

 Also note that while this works it is super crufty right now.
 I'm not sure if the pipenv bits work at all.
 There is next to zero argument checking.
 Running it like this works: